-Comprehensive Support and Care for Brain Tumor Treatment
+Comprehensive Support and Care For Patients With a Brain Tumor

 For any type of brain tumor, our neurological specialists at University Hospitals provide the expert diagnosis and specialized treatments you or a loved one may need.
 Brain tumors include a wide range of types of tumors and can be cancerous or non-cancerous.
 If a tumor originates in the brain, it’s called a primary brain tumor.
 If a tumor travels to the brain from another location, like the lungs, it’s called a metastatic brain tumor.